 The mailing address and box number provided in the initial packet (1st week of August) will remain the same from the beginning until the end of the academic year, including move-in, provided the student is housed on campus.

 5. Should I ship a dorm refrigerator or microwave to Tulane?

 As of Fall 2012 a Safe Plug Microfridge has been added to every residence hall room on campus (click here for details).

 Yes, you may have vendors ship directly to your student provided that the address includes the student's name and four digit box number (click here for proper address format).
 Please keep in mind that items may not arrive prior to the official move-in date or they will be refused.

-7. Is there a Bed, Bath, and Beyond or Target near by for us to go shop at once we arrive?
+7. Is there anywhere to go shop at once we arrive?

 8. Will someone sign for my student's packages when they arrive at Tulane?

 Tulane Mail Services signs on behalf of all on campus students for all packages from all couriers which require signature delivery.

 9. What is the role of the Army ROTC in the Move-in process?

 During Move-In Weekend the Army ROTC Battalion provides cadets to assist with moving boxes from the temporary storage locations (FedEx trailers) to student's dorm rooms.
 The cadets are students at Tulane and other local universities.
 Cadets will as you to sign for the delivery of your packages when delivered.
 Tulane Mail Services helps fund the ROTC spring social based on the number of boxes delivered.
 The cadets are an excellent source of information to new students and parents.